Effects of ineffective communication in the workplace

 Ineffective client relations and interactions

 The lack of effective communication within the workplace can create poor communication between the employees and the organisation’s clients, limiting the organisation’s ability to build a base of loyal customers.
-This effect can even worsen when an organisation does not handle its customer feedback in order to identify its issues and improve its customer experience and communication strategies.

-Issues related to designation or resources
+Issues on the designation of resources

 When resources in an organisation are limited, poor communication can cause resources to be distributed to the wrong recipients.
 And when this happens, the morale and productivity of the teams involved will be negatively affected.